faenrandir/a_careful_examination/documents/book_of_mormon/nick_frederick_laura_hales_new_testament_intertextuality_excerpts.md

 Instead, what it will do is carefully weave these New Testament passages into the larger text so that you almost don’t notice they’re even there unless you’re carefully looking for them.
 You have places like 1 Corinthian 13, and Romans 7, or the Sermon on the Mount in 2 Nephi 12–14, but the majority of places where the New Testament appears are just at the phrasal level.
 It’s just four or five (rarely) consecutive words.
 They’ll just be four or five words that are worked into a larger sentence, that are worked into a larger paragraph.
 But the words will be clear enough and obvious enough that you can say, “That’s likely drawn from the New Testament.”
 The problem is you just have to work to find them.

 Grant Hardy’s work has been great here.
-His chapter on allusion in Understanding the Book of Mormon, where he deals with Hebrews 6 and 11 and Ether 12, and he shows that it isn’t just Moroni just wholesale lifting Hebrews.
+His chapter on allusion in Understanding the Book of Mormon, where he deals with Hebrews 6 and 11 and Ether 12, and he shows that it isn't just Moroni just wholesale lifting Hebrews.
 What Moroni is doing is carefully deconstructing and then reconstructing parts of Hebrews to create an entirely new text.
 And that’s what the Book of Mormon does with the New Testament that’s just so remarkable and so much fun to look for.

 ---

 [Discussing the criterion of dissimilarity] You could look at a phrase like “full of grace and truth” from John 1, from John’s prologue.
-That appears only once in the New Testament, but yet it appears in 2 Nephi 2, Lehi’s discourse with Jacob.
+That appears only once in the New Testament, but yet it appears in 2 Nephi 2, Lehi's discourse with Jacob.
 It appears in Alma 5 when Alma is talking to Zarahemla.
 It appears in Alma 9 and 13 in his discourse within the city of Ammonihah.
 You would look at that and say, “It only appears once in the New Testament.
 Here it is four times in the Book of Mormon.
 To me, that increases the likelihood that we’re intentionally supposed to see that as drawn from the New Testament in addition to the shared terminology.
 Having those two criteria filled I think would say this is a New Testament passage that finds itself in the Book of Mormon.

 ---